Finance (MSc) (2023 Entry)

 General entry requirements

-First Class Honours degree or a high 2:i undergraduate degree (or equivalent) in a related subject.
+First Class Honours degree or a high 2:i undergraduate degree (or equivalent) in a related subject, and the study of relevant modules in key areas.
+To succeed on this course, you will need strong finance, mathematics and statistics or econometrics ability.

 English language requirements